County Court Defence for Parking Charges

 How long do I have to respond to a County Court claim?

-You have 14 days from the date of service to return an Acknowledgment of Service if you need more time.
-Filing the Acknowledgment gives you a further 14 days (28 days total from service) to file your full Defence.
-If you fail to respond within the initial 14 days and have not filed an Acknowledgment, the claimant can apply for default judgment against you.
+You have 14 days from the date of service to file an Acknowledgment of Service, which extends your deadline to 28 days total.
+If you fail to respond within 14 days and have not acknowledged, the claimant can apply for default judgment.

 Do I need a solicitor to defend a parking charge in court?

-No. The vast majority of private parking County Court claims are allocated to the Small Claims Track, where cases are designed to be handled by litigants in person without legal representation.
-The court does not normally award costs for legal representation on the Small Claims Track, so even if a parking company uses solicitors, you would not usually be liable for their legal fees if you lose.
+No. Private parking claims are allocated to the Small Claims Track, where cases are designed for litigants in person.
+You would not normally be liable for the other side's legal fees even if you lose.

 What happens if I lose at the hearing?

-If the judge finds against you on the Small Claims Track, you will typically be ordered to pay the original parking charge amount plus the court fee the claimant paid to issue the claim.
+On the Small Claims Track, you will typically pay the original charge plus the court issue fee.
 You would not normally be ordered to pay the parking company's solicitor fees.
-The total amount is usually modest compared to the inflated sums demanded in pre-court correspondence.

 Can the parking company claim more than the original parking charge?

-Parking companies often add debt collection fees, solicitor costs, and interest to inflate the amount claimed.
-However, many of these additional charges are challengeable.
-The court will assess whether the original charge was a genuine pre-estimate of loss and whether additional costs were reasonably incurred.
-In practice, the recoverable amount is often limited to the face value of the original charge plus court fees and statutory interest.
+Operators often add debt collection fees, solicitor costs, and interest.
+However, the court will assess whether these were reasonably incurred.
+The recoverable amount is often limited to the original charge plus court fees and statutory interest.

 What if the parking company drops the claim after I file my defence?

 This is very common.
-If the claimant files a Notice of Discontinuance, the claim is over and you do not need to attend any hearing.
-You are entitled to apply for your costs to be paid by the claimant under CPR Part 38.6, although on the Small Claims Track these costs are limited.
-You should keep copies of all documents in case the company attempts to re-issue the claim.
+If the claimant files a Notice of Discontinuance, the claim is over.
+You may apply for your costs under CPR Part 38.6, though these are limited on the Small Claims Track.

 Ready to build your County Court defence?